TV Legend Bob Barker Helps Open New Donkey Sanctuary

 Cheatham says for years they have been working on this sanctuary with the main goal of caring for hundreds of these wild burros.

-Legendary "Price Is Right" host Barker and his charitable foundation contributed millions of dollars to build this preserve.

-Cheatham says it's desperately needed because donkeys have been targeted by animal abusers who have even shot them with bow and arrows.
+Cheatham says the sanctuary is desperately needed because donkeys have been targeted by animal abusers, who have even shot them with bow and arrows.

 Other donkeys have been hit by cars.